sitewhere/sitewhere-documentation/docs/es/guide/deployment/backup-restore.md

-# :book: Backup and Restore Procedures
+# Backup and Restore Procedures

 <Seo/>